lvanschilfgaarde/lordcephei.github.io/pages/plbndsdoc.md

 ### _Preliminaries_

-The input file structure is briefly described in [this lmf tutorial for Pbte](https://lordcephei.github.io/lmf_tutorial/), which you may wish to go through first.

 Executables **plbnds**{: style="color: blue"} and **fplot**{: style="color: blue"}, are required and are assumed to be in your path.
 You will also need a postscript viewer.
 This document assumes you are using the apple-style **open**{: style="color: blue"} command to view postscript files.